Improving Brain Tumour Care surveys share your experiences and help create change

 Emotional support

-Receiving the news your child has a brain tumour is something we wished no parent had to hear, we are here to support you and your family and are here to listen and help answer any questions you might have.
+Receiving the news your child has a brain tumour is something we wish no parent had to hear.
+But, we are here to support you and your family and are here to listen and help answer any questions you might have.

-We also run a free counselling service which gives you a confidential space to talk freely about your thoughts and feelings and start to find manageable ways to cope.
+We also run a free counselling service, which might help.
+This gives you a confidential space to talk freely about your thoughts and feelings and start to find manageable ways to cope.

 Connecting with others

-Our Family Days and Parents Facebook Group are a great way to connect with others who are going through similar experiences and to access support from the team face to face.
+Our Family Days and Parents Facebook Group are great ways to connect with others who are going through similar experiences and to access support from the team face to face.
 You can find out more about our upcoming events here, we hope you are able to join us.

-Our closed Facebook group is a safe space online to connect with other parents who are affected by brain tumours.
+Our online support group is a safe space online to connect with other parents who are affected by brain tumours.

 If you’re aged 13-17 and living with a brain tumour diagnosis, our private Teenagers Instagram Account is a safe place for you to share your thoughts, feelings and any questions you have.